rlrq/MINORg/README.md

 ## Links
 - Tutorial, example, and documentation: https://rlrq.github.io/MINORg
-- Detailed overview of steps in the programme: https://tinyurl.com/sr84ae9e (Google slides)
+- Detailed overview of steps in the programme: https://tinyurl.com/sr84ae9e (Google slides) (not up to date)
-- Flowchart to select & use appropriate input parameters: https://tinyurl.com/jyke76b8 (PDF)
+- Flowchart to select & use appropriate input parameters: https://tinyurl.com/jyke76b8 (PDF) (not up to date)

+## IMPT
+Please refer to slides/PDF in the 'Links' section for execution details for the version on the workstation (accessible only to lab members and guests with accounts).

 ## Overview of steps
 1. Identify candidate targets in non-reference genome